Low level definability above large cardinals

 \end{enumerate} \end{enumerate} \end{enumerate} Moreover, in case $N\nins M$, the tree $\Tt$ mentioned above is uniquely determined. \end{clmtwo} \begin{proof} We use an argument from \cite{mim} (also see \cite{extmax}), using a property related to a feature of $K$ (see \cite{maxcore}).
 Let $(\Tt,\Uu)$ be the comparison of $(M,N)$.
 The main thing is to see that $\Uu$ is trivial, and for this, we need to see that $\Uu$ is above $\eta$.
 But otherwise, letting $\alpha$ be least (or in fact any ordinal) such that $\crit(E^\Uu_\alpha)<\eta$, we get that $E^\Uu_\alpha\in M$ and $(M^\Tt_\alpha||\lh(E^\Uu_\alpha),E^\Uu_\alpha)$ is a premouse.
 By \cite[Theorem 3.8]{extmax}, and since $\Tt\in M$, it follows that $E^\Uu_\alpha\in\es_+(M^\Tt_\alpha)$, so $E^\Uu_\alpha$ was not causing a disagreement, a contradiction. \end{proof}

-Note also that $\Tt$ can only use finitely many extenders $E$ with $\crit(E)<\eta$, since otherwise, because of the tree structure described above ($\Tt$ is linear except for those $E$'s).
+Note also that $\Tt$ can only use finitely many extenders $E$ with $\crit(E)<\eta$, since $\Tt$ is linear in the intervals between those $E$'s.
 Thus, we again get that if $N,N'$ are good with $N|\kappa\neq N'|\kappa$, then letting $\Tt,\Tt'$ be the corresponding trees on $M$, either $\Tt$ can be converted into an essentially equivalent tree $\Uu$ on $N'$ with $\Uu\in N'$ and $N\pins M^\Uu_\kappa$, or vice versa.
-So the rest is just like in Subcase \ref{scase:limit_card_and_cutpoint}.\qedhere \end{scasetwo} \end{casetwo} \end{proof}
+So the rest is just like in Subcase~\ref{scase:limit_card_and_cutpoint}.\qedhere \end{scasetwo} \end{casetwo} \end{proof}